ubiq/addtometamask/README.md

-## Add Ubiq to Metamask in one click
+## Add Ubiq to MetaMask in one click

 Based on: https://github.com/alexey-kaufmann/metamask-to-bsc